-The proposed medical marijuana cultivation facility is a light industrial use with ancillary processing and administration activities, and can be considered similar to other industrial establishments allowed in the I-L (Light Industrial) zone, such as plant nurseries without on-site sales and light manufacturing operations.
+The proposed medical marijuana cultivation and laboratory facilities are a light industrial use with ancillary processing and administration activities, and can be considered similar to other industrial establishments allowed in the I-L (Light Industrial) zone, such as plant nurseries without on-site sales and light manufacturing operations.
 The proposed building is developed to accommodate the proposed uses and they appear to be able to accommodate a wide variety of industrial uses, if needed.
-The proposed cultivation facility does not appear to be outside the range of activities typical for a light industrial site and appears compatible with surrounding light industrial uses.
+The proposed facilities do not appear to be outside the range of activities typical for a light industrial site and appears compatible with surrounding light industrial uses.
 Staff recommends this finding.